 A minimum viable product, or MVP, is a no-frills version of your software product.

-The idea behind an MVP is that you can quickly build and launch it, and use it to get feedback about your software from key users.
+The idea behind an MVP in software development is that you can quickly build and launch it, and use it to get feedback about your software from key users.

 Even though your MVP is a basic version of your final software, it is a fully working one that you can start promoting to your users, potentially earning money from it too.